JideCodes/Flaticon-page-clone/README.md

 # Flaticon-page-clone
-Cloning a page from Flaticon.com
+Cloning a page from Flaticon.com using SASS SCSS